 We’ve put together a list of other things to consider before setting your permalink.

 - Always use post names on your permalink.
-A postname on your permalink makes it simple and easy to memorize.
+A post name on it makes it simple and easy to memorize.
 It is good for humans and search engines.

 How to Set Pretty WordPress Permalink (Recommended)

-We will now show you how to set up the pretty permalink structure.
+We will now show you how to set up the pretty WP permalink structure.